Instant Pot Broccoli Cheddar Soup

 - With the Instant Pot on the keep warm setting, stir in the milk and cheese.
 Let sit for about 5 minutes, until the cheese is melted and smooth.

-- The cooking time of 30 minutes includes an estimated 10 minutes for your Instant Pot/pressure cooker to come to pressure.
+- Cooking Time.
+The cooking time of 30 minutes includes an estimated 10 minutes for your Instant Pot/pressure cooker to come to pressure.
 If yours is faster, this might be less!

-- Recipe adapted from Half Baked Harvest - added carrots, swapped cauliflower in, zucchini out, and slightly altered the method for mixing in milk and cheese.
+- Recipe.
+This recipe is adapted from Half Baked Harvest – I’ve added carrots, swapped cauliflower in, zucchini out, and slightly altered the method for mixing in milk and cheese.